direktiv/direktiv/scripts/api/api.md

 PUT /api/namespaces/{namespace}/vars/{variable}
 ```

+Set the value sorted in a namespace variable
-If the target variable does not exists, it will be created.
+If the target variable does not exists, it will be created
-Variable data can be anything so long as it can be represented as a string.
+Variable data can be anything so long as it can be represented as a string

 #### Consumes
   * text/plain